ojokure/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+responsive website respond to the size of the browser at any given point in that the site asjusts its layout in  a way that is optimized to the screen while adaptive website only adopt the width of the browser at a specific width.

 2. Describe what it means to be mobile first vs desktop first.

+mobile first means designing an online experience for the mobile first before designing it for the desktop website.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+it allows you to assign value to your rem in whole numbers meaning 1 rem = font size of the html as opposed to

+100 = 1.6 rem

 4. How would you describe preprocessing to someone new to CSS?

+its a JS program that allows you generate CSS from its unique syntax in that it allows you add features that dont exist in

+pure CSS e.g variables, Mixin

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+My favorite concept is nesting it allows for good account of my styling.

+i struggle with parametric mixin

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.